 Summary of Findings

-As described here, the CALERIE intervention did not significantly affect changes in circulating levels of platelet-derived growth factor AB, transforming growth factor beta, or insulin-like growth factor 1 (IGF-1), which has been proposed to mediate a variety of aging processes, but significantly increased circulating levels of IGF-1 binding protein.
+As described here, the CALERIETM intervention did not significantly affect changes in circulating levels of platelet-derived growth factor AB, transforming growth factor beta, or insulin-like growth factor 1 (IGF-1), which has been proposed to mediate a variety of aging processes, but significantly increased circulating levels of IGF-1 binding protein.
 It produced small transient elevation on circulating cortisol.

 Other analyses of CALERIETM findings are in progress.